 Commandment #6: Thou shall not need the CPF money for education

 Aside from housing you can also make use of CPF to pay for education expenses for yourself, your spouse, children or siblings with the CPF Education Scheme.
-Although it is a loan and you must pay back the principle plus the interest after you graduate, with the bank’s prime rate hovering between 5.2% and 5.4% in the last 10 years (and this is as low as it’s ever been), the 2.5% interest rate of the CPF OA is a steal.
+Although it is a loan and you must pay back the principal plus the interest after you graduate, with the bank’s prime rate hovering between 5.2% and 5.4% in the last 10 years (and this is as low as it’s ever been), the 2.5% interest rate of the CPF OA is a steal.

 One big caveat however, the CPF start calculating interest immediately after you withdraw from the account, however bank education loans tend to be interest-free up until 6 months after graduation – giving you more time to find a job and start paying back the loan before interest starts piling up.
 I’ve calculated the breakeven between CPF Education Scheme and bank education loans (2.5% interest vs 5.2% interest respectively) to be about 3 years.
 So if you can pay back your loan within 3 years of graduation, taking a bank loan is better than CPF, otherwise if you take longer to pay back the loan, the CPF Education Scheme is the way to go.